-- If you sign up to receive the Anchor Hanover Life Newsletter – your full name and email address and the service provided by us that you are interested in.
+- If you sign up to receive the Anchor Hanover email newsletter – your full name and email address and the service provided by us that you are interested in.

 - When you visit the Website and have chosen not to disable cookies – technical information such as your Internet Protocol (IP) address, the browser type and version, time zone setting, browser plug-in types and versions, operating system and platform as well as information about your visit including the full Uniform Resource Locators (URL) clickstream to, through and from the Website, the pages viewed or searched for, page response times, download errors, page interaction information and methods used to browse away from the page and any phone number used to contact us.